 - I know Amex sometimes buys points in bulk from partners in advance, so did Amex buy a ton of points, but not many people are transferring them, so Amex wants to encourage people to do that, since those rewards are already paid for?

 - Does Amex want to make a big competitive push to get people involved in Membership Rewards cards right now, and/or has Amex worked with partners to encourage transfers and more mileage activity in a mutually beneficial way?
-After all, it’s going to be a challenging several months for airlines, as the summer travel season is coming to an end, and travel restrictions continue to be in place
+After all, it’s going to be a challenging several months for airlines, as the summer travel season is coming to an end, and there continue to be lots of travel restrictions

-I don’t know what the answer is (yet), but we’ve never seen anything like this before.
+I don’t know what the answer is, but we’ve never seen anything like this before.

 Which of these transfer bonuses are worth it?